|Key Stage 3||View / Download|

 Beyond The Curriculum

 The Art Department is committed to offering a variety of extra-curricular art and craft activities to students of all ages and abilities.
-These after school classes allow our students the opportunity to undertake work that is not normally encountered within normal timetabled lessons.
-In the past two years we have offered Christmas crafts, screen print a T shirt, photography and Photoshop sessions, textiles, booster classes and sculpture workshops.
-In our extra-curricular clubs and especially with the Gifted and Talented forum, we encourage students to enter competitions in art, design and photography.
-We recognise that these have a positive effect on interest and motivation.
+These lunchtime or after school classes allow our students the opportunity to undertake work that is not normally encountered within normal timetabled lessons.
+We currently offer photography tutorials, Photoshop tutorials, and filmmaking using PremierPro software in a learning environment where students are encouraged to be independent, free thinking and take creative risks with their ideas.
+We encourage students to enter competitions in art, design and photography and recognise that these have a positive effect on interest and motivation.
 Our involvement with enrichment days and enrichment week, which takes place during the last week of the summer term, is wholehearted.
 It gives the art department the opportunity to offer exciting workshops to smaller groups of students and to take art students on gallery visits.
-In the past few years we have offered mural painting, 3D withy construction and stage design, which also involved the painting of the stage sets for the last two school productions.
-An annual workshop day is organised for our talented students to learn new and exciting skills with visiting practioners.

 Facilities and Resources

-Lessons are taught in two specialist art rooms which have been recently refurbished.
-Each studio contains computers, two butler sinks, two drying racks, an interactive whiteboard, several plan-chests, paper cutters, plentiful racking for folders and adequate display boarding.
-Equipment includes two digital projectors, 3 SLR digital cameras, a digital video recorder, studio lighting, a visualiser, drawing tablets, sewing machines, batik pots, screen print equipment, a printing press and easels.
+Lessons are taught in two specialist art rooms, each have a range of equipment including computers with Adobe Creative Suite, several digital projectors, 12 Canon SLR digital cameras, studio lighting, Wacom drawing tablets, scanners, sewing machines, batik pots, screen print equipment, a printing press and easels.

 The sixth form study area is located between rooms 21 and 22 and is equally accessible from both.
 It houses departmental books and visual resources which are well used by all year groups.
 In addition, prospectuses for art colleges and universities are displayed here.